2.3 – A brief history of (bio)statistics

 Bioinformatics is loosely defined as a discipline of biology primarily concerned with work involving large data sets (e.g., databases), but a bioinformatician would not primarily be a statistician necessarily.
 Rather, a bioinformatician in addition to foundation in statistical and mathematical training would likely be fluent in at least one programming language and confident in use and design of databases.

-Biostatistics, then, refers to use of statistics in biology.
+Biostatistics, or biometry, then, refers to use of statistics in biology.
 Biostatistics encompasses application of statistical approaches to design, analyze, and interpret biological data collected through observation of use of experimentation.
 In turn, there are many broad disciplines or fields of specialty that trained biostatisticians may work.

 Chance, the likelihood that a particular event will occur.

 Data scientist, a very general label, is a person likely to work on “big data.”
-Big data may be loosely and inconsistently identified as access to large detailed and unstructured data sets such as visits and behavior within websites of tens of millions of Internet “hits” to a web site like Amazon® or Google®.
+Big data may be loosely and inconsistently identified as access to large detailed and unstructured data sets such as visits and behavior within websites of tens of millions of Internet “hits” to a website like Amazon® or Google®.
 The data scientist would then be involved in extracting meaning from volumes of this data in a process called data mining.
 In the context of biology web sites like ALFRED at Yale University which houses allele frequency information collected on human populations, the 1000 genome project, or any of the databases accessible at National Center for Biotechnology Information would constitute sources of big data for biological researchers.

 Event, an outcome to which a probability is assigned.

-Random.
-This is a good place to share a warning about vocabulary; statistics, like most of science, uses familiar words, but with refined and sometimes different meanings than our every day usage.
-Consider our every-day use of random: “without definite aim, direction, rule, or method – subjects chosen at random” (Merriam-Webster online dictionary).
-In statistics, however, random refers to “an assignment of a numerical value to each possible outcome of an event” (Wikipedia).
-Thus, in statistics, random dictates a method of determining how likely a subject is to be included: If N represents the size of the population, then random sampling implies that each individual had 1/N chance of being selected.
-Thus, if N = 100, then each individual has a 1% (1/100) chance of selection.
+Random or random chance.
+This is a good place to share a warning about vocabulary; statistics, like most of science, uses familiar words, but with refined and sometimes different meanings than our everyday usage.
+Consider our everyday use of random: “without definite aim, direction, rule, or method – subjects chosen at random” (Merriam-Webster online dictionary).
+In statistics, however, random refers to “an assignment of a numerical value to each possible outcome of an event” (Wikipedia, Eagle 2021).
+Thus, in statistics, random dictates a method of determining how likely a subject is to be included: If N represents the size of the population, then random sampling implies that each individual had \frac{1}{N} chance of being selected.
+Thus, if N = 100, then each individual has a 1% (\frac{1}{100}) chance of selection.
 This is quite different from Merriam-Webster’s definition, in which no method is assumed.
 To a statistician, then, random as used in everyday conversation would imply haphazard sampling or convenience sampling from a population.

 Statistics may be defined as the science of collecting, organizing, and interpreting data.
 Statistics is a branch of applied mathematics.
 Note that the word statistic is also used, but refers to a calculated quantity like the mean or standard deviation.
 A little confusing, but the context in which statistics or statistic is appropriate is usually not a major issue.